 There is wheelchair access for most of the Castle except for upper floors.
 Visit the website or call the Castle direct 01304 211067.

 You'll find the Castle at

 We welcome your feedback about the Castle, email your thoughts to email@example.com.
 This page is checked regularly but if you find that any errors or omissions let us know.
 This is a page under constant improvement.
-Get all the Yourcounty updates free to you mailbox by signing up for the Kent Review.

 Please refer to our disclaimer, Yourcounty does not have any responsibility for the content of external websites.

 Kent is as beautiful as it is diverse, within its boundaries there exists a rich range of things to do and places to see.
 Outstanding natural beauty, a rich history, sites of world wide cultural and religious importance, sensational beaches, ancient woodlands, the list is endless.
 The point being; if you are looking for a day out Kent can offer something to suit every pocket and taste.